oracle/graal/substratevm/HostedvsRuntimeOptions.md

 Besides options to the native image builder listed in the [Options](Options.md) guide,  Native Image also distinguishes hosted and runtime options.

-* Hosted options: configure the boot image generation, i.e., influence what is put into the image and how the image is built.
+* Hosted options: configure the image generation, i.e., influence what is put into the image and how the image is built.
 They are set using the prefix `-H:` on the command line.

-* Runtime options: get their initial value during boot image generation, using the prefix `-R:` on the command line of the boot image generator.
+* Runtime options: get their initial value during image generation, using the prefix `-R:` on the command line of the image generator.
 At runtime, the default prefix is `-XX:` (but this is application specific and not mandated by Substrate VM).

 For developer documentation on how to define and use options, read the documentation of the `com.oracle.svm.core.option` package.